Alberto Vargas: Life and career

-In 2004, Hugh Hefner, the founder and Editor-in-Chief of Playboy, who had previously worked for Esquire, wrote: "The US Post Office attempted to put Esquire out of business in the 1940s by taking away its second-class mailing permit.
+In 2004 Hugh Hefner, the founder and editor-in-chief of Playboy who had previously worked for Esquire, wrote: "The U.S. Post Office attempted to put Esquire out of business in the 1940s by taking away its second-class mailing permit.
 The Feds objected, most especially, to the cartoons and the pin-up art of Alberto Vargas.
 Esquire prevailed in the case that went to the Supreme Court, but the magazine dropped the cartoons just to be on the safe side".
 A legal dispute with Esquire over the use of the name "Varga" resulted in a judgement against Vargas.
-He struggled financially until 1959 when Playboy magazine began to use his work.
+He struggled financially until 1959 when Playboy began to use his work.
 Over the next 16 years he produced 152 paintings for the magazine.
 His career flourished and he had major exhibitions of his work all over the world.

-Vargas' artistic work, paintings and color drawings, were periodically featured in some issues of Playboy magazine in the 1960s and 1970s.
+Vargas' artistic work, paintings, and color drawings, were periodically featured in issues of Playboy in the 1960s and 1970s.

 The death of his wife Anna Mae in 1974 left him devastated, and he stopped painting.
 Anna Mae had been his model and business manager, his muse in every way.
-The publication of his autobiography in 1978 renewed interest in his work and brought him partially out of his self-imposed retirement to do a few works, such as album covers for The Cars (Candy-O, 1979) and Bernadette Peters (Bernardette Peters, 1980; Now Playing, 1981).
-He died of a stroke on 30 December 1982, at the age of 86.
+The publication of his autobiography in 1978 renewed interest in his work and brought him partially out of his self-imposed retirement to do a few works, such as album covers for The Cars (Candy-O, 1979) and Bernadette Peters (Bernadette Peters, 1980; Now Playing, 1981).
+He died of a stroke on 30 December 1982 at the age of 86.

 Many of Vargas' works from his period with Esquire are now held by the Spencer Museum of Art at the University of Kansas.
-It was given those works in 1980 along with a large body of other art from the magazine.
+The museum was given those works in 1980 along with a large body of other art from the magazine.